 Ironically, Argentina means “silver/coins” in Latin.
 In Spanish, it translates as “silvery.”
-In a common border with Uruguay, the massive river flowing alongside the capital’s doorstep is called the Rio de la Plata – “river of silver.”
+On a common border with Uruguay, the massive river flowing alongside the capital’s doorstep is called the Rio de la Plata – the “river of silver.”

 You Must Own Gold and Silver When the Currency Is Being Debased

-I have often thought of what it might have meant to a middle-class family, if they had possessed only a few ounces of gold, or perhaps a tube or two of one-ounce silver rounds.
-In some measure, they would have been protected, as millions of people have, over thousands of years been, when financial unrest became the norm.
+I have often thought of what it might have meant to a middle-class family if they had possessed only a few ounces of gold, or perhaps a tube or two of one-ounce silver rounds.
+In some measure, they would have been protected, as millions of people have, over thousands of years, when financial unrest became the norm.
 It has always been thus when paper money’s value eventually accelerates into a downhill run towards its intrinsic value – ZERO.

 Sadly, the ruling elites seem to have learned little from the fiscal mismanagement of their predecessors.
 When I first traveled to Argentina in 2009, the Exchange rate was 3:1 – three pesos for one U.S. dollar.
 Now, just 6 years later, the official rate is 8.5:1 – but street-side in the “blue market” you can get 12-15:1.

-Exchanging some of your “paper promises” (currency) for the physical financial reality of gold and silver on a regular basis makes more than just good business sense.
+Exchanging some of your “paper promises” (currency) for the physical financial reality of gold and silver regularly makes more than just good business sense.
 It helps make sure that come what may in your financial life, your “financial insurance policy” will be there to help you out, when, not if, the chickens from so many years of unsound government policies come home to roost.
-Look toward Argentina, Venezuela, Russia and others as harbingers.
+Look toward Argentina, Venezuela, Russia, and others as harbingers.
 Even now, the U.S. inflation rate is arguably several percent higher than the “official” figure.
 You would do well to pay attention and plan accordingly.